rootsandberries/CMU_Workshops/osf/index.md

 ##### 3. Complete this pre-workshop survey

-* Please complete this brief pre-workshop survey no later than June ??
+* Please complete [this brief pre-workshop survey](https://goo.gl/forms/WrrQ9WULJvn71ptH3) no later than end of business on June 27.

 ---